jrd261/exp-docs/_pages/developers/guides/local-app-development.md

 exp play ./my-app/
 ```

 This will launch an EXP player in a webrowser.
 The first time you run `exp play` you'll be presented with a pairing screen.
-Use the EXP user interface to pair the device you created to this player.
+Use the EXP user interface to pair a device with your browser.

 After pairing the device, your app will now be running inside of a full featured EXP player.
 The `exp play` command will automatically reload the player when you make changes to your application's code.